 But there are some other factors to consider.
 If you already have a weakness, these may be the final straw:

-- Old worn-out trainers: running shoes have a life span of only 100-500miles, you need new ones regularly
+- Old worn-out trainers: running shoes have a life span of up to 500 miles, you need new ones regularly

 - Unsupportive shoes: ballet pumps or flip flops aren’t designed for walking any great distance.
 Pick the most appropriate shoes for your chosen activity